CAVaccineInventory/site/who-we-are.md

 **How can I help?**

 Get the word out about the vaccine in your community.
 Help your eligible loved ones get the vaccine.
-Continue wearing oyur mask and observe social distancing guidelines.
+Continue wearing your mask and observe social distancing guidelines.

 We do not need more volunteers right now; we're running this out of our networks to move as quickly as possible.
 This may change in a few days; check back for updates or [follow us on Twitter](https://twitter.com/{{ site.twitter_username }}).